 Crown Lands’ musical ambition extends into their lyric writing and the weighty subjects they tackle in their songs.
 “People are going to listen to you, so you may as well say something that matters,” says Comeau.
 “I don’t play rock and roll to talk about rock and roll, I play to talk about things that matter to me.
 I don’t need any more ‘Hey Mamas’ in my life.”

-They point to the song ‘End of the Road’ on the new record as emblematic of their intentions.
+They point to the song ‘End of the Road’ on the debut record as emblematic of their intentions.
 “The song references the Highway of Tears,” says the guitarist, “an infamous highway in North British Columbia where a lot of Indigenous women go missing.”
 Cody elaborates: “There’s been no recourse and no follow-up.
 It’s systemic in Canada—there are so many roadblocks that prevent any progress from happening or any reconciliation moving forward, so we’re trying to raise awareness that this is happening in a country that claims to be very progressive and safe for threatened, vulnerable people.”

-Working in Nashville with the legendary Cobb (who they met through Rival Sons) has helped the duo in both refining their writing and following their gut.
+Working in Nashville with the legendary Cobb (who they met through Rival Sons) helped the duo in both refining their writing and following their gut.
 “Dave pushed us to listen to ourselves and really trust our initial instinct with a song,” says Bowles.
 “The first couple of times we would play through a song, he’d be like ‘OK, we’re good’—if you beat it over the head too much, you lose the spirit and the feel is totally gone.
 So he allowed us to listen to ourselves and identify that spirit, and I think we’ll really take that with us moving forward.”

 They both agree that ‘The Forest Song’ may be the track that best defines the band right now.
 “The sonic architecture of it feels so Crown Lands to me,” says Comeau.
 “We were writing in a cabin, and that song showed up on the last day out of nowhere.
 It’s very epic for its short run time, it’s got every musical element that excites us—pastoral 12-string guitar passages like Genesis but with a Zeppelin drumbeat.
 The lyrics paint a beautiful picture of an ancient woods, and hanging out in the woods is Cody’s whole vibe.
 So that song just feels like us.”